thms317/dbx-toolkit/docs/commands.md

 ## `test`

-This command first updates Poetry dependencies and builds the package.
+This command first updates UV dependencies and builds the package.
 Then, it runs a full test suite using `pytest`, generating a coverage report, for all the source code.

 <details>
   <summary>Usage</summary>